 Juvenile Indigent Defense Delivery System

 Maine provides counsel to indigent youth through a locally-based process.
 The court appoints private attorneys who have submitted their names to the District Court clerk to represent indigent youth.
+Me.
+Rev. Stat.
+Ann. tit.
+15 § 3306; tit.
+4 § 1802(1), (3).
 The indigent defense system is 100% state-funded.

-The Maine Commission on Indigent Defense Legal Services is responsible for promulgating standards for the representation of the indigent in Maine courts.
+The Maine Commission on Indigent Defense Legal Services was developed by statute and is responsible for promulgating standards for the representation of the indigent in Maine courts.
+Me.
+Rev. Stat.
+Ann. tit.
+4 §§ 1801, 1804(2).
+The Commission is also responsible for submitting an annual report that includes an evaluation of contracts and services provided to indigent defendants.
+Me.
+Rev. Stat.
+Ann. tit.
+4 § 1804(3)(H).
 The Commission has adopted Juvenile Practice Standards.
-To be eligible to represent juveniles in delinquency cases, an attorney must meet the Eligibility Requirements.
+To be eligible to represent youth in delinquency cases, an attorney must meet the Eligibility Requirements.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-Maine’s delinquency proceedings are governed by the Family Division Rules, which are part of the Maine Rules of Civil Procedure.
+Maine’s delinquency proceedings are governed by the Maine Rules of Criminal Procedure.

 Right to Counsel